apache/spark/docs/sql-ref-syntax-dml-insert-into.md

 #### ***partition_spec***:
 Partition column specification.

-**Note:** When the partition values are not provided, these columns are referred to as dynamic partition columns and such inserts are called dynamic partition inserts, also called multi-partition inserts.
-Please refer to [Dynamic Partition Inserts](sql-ref-syntax-dml-dynamic-partition-insert.html).

 #### ***value_clause***:
 Specify the values to be inserted.

 #### ***query***:
-A query (SELECT statement) that provides the rows to be inserted.
+A `SELECT` statement that provides the rows to be inserted.